Fish Rising: Compositions and recording

-Two of the compositions for the album, "Solar Musick Suite" and "Salmon Song", were among those considered back in 1972 for a second Khan release; both were in an incomplete state but now expanded and finished for the new solo project.
-"Aftaglid" was a newer composition written while a member of Gong.
+Two of the compositions for the album, "Solar Musick Suite" (with a different title and lyrics) and "Salmon Song", were among those considered back in 1972 for a second Khan release; both were in an incomplete state but now expanded and finished for the new solo project.
+"Aftaglid" was a newer composition written while a member of Gong and occasionally rehearsed with the band.
+In August 1974 rehearsals for the album began with Gong's bassist Mike Howlett and drummer Pierre Moerlen at Virgin's Manor Studio in Oxfordshire, where the three recorded stripped-down backing tracks of the songs.
+As Hillage explained, "Most of the music was played 'live' in the studio with very few overdubs, which made for a simple and quite raw sound.
+That wasn't the sound I was going for on the final album, as I wanted a richer, psychedelic sound which is what I eventually got, but because the original backing track mixes were quite different, they acquired an air of notoriety about them."
+In 2007, the CD re-release of Fish Rising would include the "power trio" backing version of "Aftaglid" as a bonus track.

-Recording began in September 1974 at The Manor Studio in Oxfordshire where You had been recorded that summer, using a band comprising all the members of Gong except Daevid Allen and Gilli Smyth: Bassist Mike Howlett, drummer Pierre Moerlen, synthesizer player Tim Blake, saxophonist Didier Malherbe and keyboardist and vocalist Miquette Giraudy.
+Proper recording began in September 1974 at The Manor where You had been recorded that summer, using a band comprising all the members of Gong except Daevid Allen and Gilli Smyth: Mike Howlett, Pierre Moerlen, synthesizer player Tim Blake, saxophonist Didier Malherbe and keyboardist and vocalist Miquette Giraudy.
 Two guest musicians also appeared: bassoonist Lindsay Cooper of Henry Cow and Hillage's former Khan bandmate Dave Stewart, a keyboardist who was currently in Hatfield and the North.
-Recording paused that fall as Gong began a mammoth tour for You, then finished in January 1975 with the Manor Mobile before the group continued the tour.
+Stewart would contribute a fuzz organ solo to "Solar Musick Suite" and co-arrange the brief "Fish."
+Recording paused that fall as Gong began a mammoth tour for You (with an embryonic version of "Solar Musick Suite" now in the set list), then finished in January 1975 with the Manor Mobile before the group continued the tour.